semarie/checkrestart/README.md

 # NAME
-     checkrestart - help to find processus that need restarting after upgrade
+     checkrestart - help to find processes that need restarting after upgrade

 # SYNOPSIS
      checkrestart [-v] [-M core] [-N system] [-W swap]

 # DESCRIPTION
-     checkrestart is a program designed to help to find processus that need restarting after upgrade.
+     checkrestart is a program designed to help to find processes that need restarting after upgrade.

-     checkrestart walkthoughts entire file table of the system, searching for processus VTEXT node detached from filesystem.
+     checkrestart walks thought entire file table of the system, searching for processes VTEXT node detached from filesystem.

      By default, checkrestart will output pid and executable name of these running processes.

      The options are as follows:

-     -v      Verbose mode.  checkrestart will additionnally output inode and mount-point of unlinked node.
+     -v      Verbose mode.  checkrestart will additionally output inode and mount-point of unlinked node.

      -M core